 I solemnly swear that if it happens to me or anyone I know, I will call 9-1-1 or activate our Emergency Medical Services."

 By understanding the EHAC message, individuals become "deputized" into action.
 Deputized EHAC experts know to stay involved until the person with the early symptoms is checked out in the hospital.

-The short 5-minute EHAC course can be used by staff to instruct members of the community.
-This EHAC course can also be downloaded and used as handouts.
+ACC Accredited hospitals are expected to teach people in their community about the EHAC way to save lives.
+This can easily be done by using the short, 5-minute course found on www.deputyheartattack.org.
+We encourage you to provide EHAC training at schools in the communities near your hospital.
+The short, 5-minute EHAC course can also be downloaded and used as handouts.
 Those who pass the course can take the EHAC Pledge and add their names to the ever growing EHAC count.

-To remove heart attack deaths as the number one killer of the adult population in the United States is the reason why the Chest Pain Centers came into being and why the Society of Cardiovascular Patient Care continues to carry out this plan of action.
+To remove heart attack deaths as the number one killer of the adult population in the United States is the reason why the Chest Pain Centers came into being and why we continue to carry out this plan of action.
 This strategy is working, but a lot more work is needed before we can claim victory.

 Recognizing the importance of bystanders in the heart attack scenario

 There are three types of heart attack presentations everyone should know about.
 These include: